klassenserver7b/Danceinterpreter/README.md

 It's meant to be used on e.g. a Prom or other Dance events

 ## Requirements
-- Java 15 or newer
+- Java 17 or newer
 - For Spotify-use:
   -  Spotify Account
   -  Internet Connection
+- For Playlist-Mode
+  - A valid m3u/m3u8/xspf file
+- For Local-MP3-Mode
+  - Windows -> file locking which is not available on UNIX needed by this mode
+  - A Folder containing mp3 files / subfolders which contain mp3 files

 ## **How to Use**